-Using sCO2—carbon dioxide in a state that combines characteristics of both liquids and gases—as the working fluid in turbine power cycles helps to significantly improve CSP plant efficiency.
+Using sCO2—carbon dioxide in a state that combines characteristics of both liquids and gases—as the working fluid in turbine power cycles significantly improves CSP plant efficiency.
 Rather than using steam to power an electric generator, sCO2 is heated to temperatures greater than 700°C to drive a turbine and create electricity.
-Using similar thermal energy inputs as a traditional CSP plant, a sCO2 power cycle generates more electricity for a given amount of heat, improving plant efficiency and lowering the cost of electricity.
+A sCO2 power cycle uses thermal energy inputs similar to those of a traditional CSP plant, so it generates more electricity for a given amount of heat, improving plant efficiency and lowering the cost of electricity.
 And because of the physical characteristics of sCO2, the turbines are much smaller than traditional steam-powered turbomachinery.
-This leads to less material utilization, lower upfront capital costs, and helps make the plant more cost-effective.
+This leads to less material utilization, lower up-front capital costs, and a more cost-effective plant.

 Successfully demonstrating the viability of the technology goes beyond solar generation and can also be used for geothermal, nuclear, and fossil technologies.
 If successful, the facility has the potential to be significantly more efficient than current steam engine power plants, lowering costs and inching the solar industry closer to commercializing sCO2 technology.

 Learn more about the Solar Energy Technologies Office’s concentrating solar power work.